Scrivito/scrivito-neoletter-form-widgets/readme.md

 #### `customFieldNameValidation`

 - This function checks if the custom field attribute, which must be named "customFieldName," is unique within the widget hierarchy.
-To meet the requirements for custom field names, it should start with "custom_" and be unique.
+To meet the requirements for custom field names, they must start with "custom_" and be unique.

 For custom widgets that use hidden inputs and want to show the hidden input values in the review, you should add the class "show-in-review" to the hidden input element.
 This class indicates that the hidden input's value should be displayed in the review.